mrelan1/waxham-workflow/06_Amira/amira_guide.md

 ## Import and Set-Up

-1. Import MemBrain Scores File
+**1. Import MemBrain Scores File**
 Open a new project.
 Click the “Open Data” button in the top left.
 Import the MemBrain segmentation scores file (e.g. *_scores.mrc).
 You can right click this and select Ortho Slice from the Amira toolbox to visualize the imported volume